Our approach is very simple: treat others as we would want to be treated.

 We ask you to join us in helping drive real positive change and to build a safe, equitable, and diverse workplace for all!

 Clayco Rising is the most comprehensive diversity and inclusion program in the industry and is the culmination of 25 years of creating meaningful opportunity and enduring structural change for our employees, our minority-owned and women-owned business partners, and the communities where we live and work.
 Leveraging our vast resources and strong partnerships, we are working toward one core purpose – lifting up others and helping them break through and rise above the barriers of race, income, and gender.

 For more on Clayco Rising, visit our website.

-The Clayco Foundation Formed Juneteenth Program and Juneteenth Advisory Committee.
+The Clayco Foundation Formed the Juneteenth Program and the Juneteenth Advisory Committee.

 Celebrated on June 19th of each calendar year, Juneteenth commemorates the day in 1865 when enslaved African Americans in Galveston, Texas learned they were free from slavery.
 Although the Emancipation Proclamation was signed in 1863, many African Americans were still enslaved in some states.
 Today, Juneteenth remains a celebration of freedom and hope.

 Clayco Executive Chairman & Founder Bob Clark, and Executive Vice President Tom Sieckhaus, serve as Lead Mentors for this initiative, with Executive Vice President Otto Nichols, Clayco Shareholder, as Lead Trustee and members of the Advisory Committee advising and assisting the Foundation in all matters related to the Juneteenth Program.

 The initial members of the Juneteenth Advisory Committee are Sandra Marks, Arnez Stevenson, Dan Lester, Jesse Sanders, Christol Crenshaw, Chaun Robinson, Troy Stephens, Jr. and Karen Howell.